Michigan State president: Post-game melee 'unacceptable'

 ''There is no provocation that could justify the behavior we are seeing on the videos.
 Rivalries can be intense but should never be violent.''

-The scuffle broke out in the Michigan Stadium tunnel out after fourth-ranked Wolverines beat the Spartans 29-7 Saturday night.
-Social media posts showed at least three Michigan State players pushing, punching and kicking Michigan's Ja'Den McBurrows in and near a hallway that does not lead to either locker room.
+The scuffle broke out in the Michigan Stadium tunnel after fourth-ranked Wolverines beat the Spartans 29-7 Saturday night.
+Social media posts showed at least three Michigan State players pushing, punching and kicking Michigan's Ja'Den McBurrows in and near a hallway that doesn't lead to either locker room.

+McBurrows and defensive back Gemon Green went up the tunnel, walking alongside the Spartans, after the game while much of Michigan's team was waving them off the field after beating their in-state rivals for the first time in three years.

-Michigan coach Jim Harbaugh said Saturday that a second player, who he did not identify, was also attacked and that one player was injured and might have a broken nose.
+Michigan coach Jim Harbaugh said Saturday night that one of the players, who he did not identify, might have a broken nose.
+A social media post on Sunday showed a Wolverine, who appears to be Green, getting roughed up by Spartans.

 ''Two of our players were assaulted,'' Harbaugh said. ''I saw on the one video.
 10 on one.
 It was pretty bad.
 It needs to be investigated.''